Retirement: Funded pension: size of lump sum required

 Note that the special case i rel to pay =0 = i real means that the geometric series should be summed by noting that there are p or w identical terms and hence z prop = p/(w+p).
 This corresponds to the graph above with the straight line real-terms accumulation.

 Sample results

 The result for the necessary zprop given by (Ret-03) depends critically on the assumptions made.
 As an example, one might assume that price inflation will be 3.5% per year forever and that one's pay will increase only at that same rate of 3.5%.
 If a 4.5% per year nominal rate of interest is assumed, then (using 1.045/1.035 in real terms) pre-retirement and post-retirement net interest rates will remain the same, irel to pay = 0.966 percent per year and ireal = 0.966 percent per year.
 These assumptions may be reasonable in view of the market returns available on inflation-indexed bonds, after expenses and any tax.
 Equation (Ret-03) is readily coded in Excel and with these assumptions gives the required savings rates in the accompanying picture.

-Monte Carlo: Better allowance for randomness
+Annuity

+The problem that the lifespan is not known in advance can be reduced by the purchase at retirement of an inflation-indexed life annuity.
+Inflation-adjusted annuities are designed to provide income that rises with inflation, helping retirees maintain purchasing power over time.